sparrovv/notes/posts/20200828_unloading_data_from_snowflake_in_ruby/README.md

 end
 ```

-For any other modern DB connection you would see results as quick as dataset is returned and you could stream it.
+For any other modern DB connection you would see results as quick as a dataset is returned and you could stream it.
 If the data is loaded first to memory, then it means that:

 - we can get OOM errors
 - it's slow as you have "eager" load instead of the stream of data

 When I found it out I asked some team members whether they have noticed that and is there fix?
-No one really could tell me and everyone assumed it's because of old ruby-odbc driver.
+No one really could tell me and everyone assumed it's because of the old ruby-odbc driver.

-Alright, pretty strange, but I want to fix it as I have a few GBs of data to unlaod to some FTP and I don't want the job to OOM on me.
+Alright, pretty strange, but I want to fix it as I have a few GBs of data to unload to some FTP and I don't want the job to OOM on me.
 I started exploring options.

 ## Approaches